shatheesk/IS212-SPM-Project-G3T6/app/README.md

 pending-courses.php -> view pending courses (LEARNER ONLY) completed-courses.php -> view completed courses (LEARNER ONLY)

-teaching-courses.php -> for trainers to see the classes they are teaching (TRAINER ONLY)
+teaching-courses.php -> for trainers to see the cohort they are teaching (TRAINER ONLY) view-cohort.php -> for trainers to see the individual cohort they are teaching, including chapters with materials and quizzes (TRAINER ONLY) create-quiz.php -> for trainers to create quiz with questions for a particular chapter or final quiz (TRAINER ONLY) edit-quiz.php -> for trainers to edit the quiz created